sarfarazunarr/python-projects/README.md

 ### Technologies Used

 - It is created with Python and opencv, pyautogui, time module.
 -
+## Project 8: Google Link Extractor

+_Description: This is a small GUI Project that helps you to get the link of websites with titles. _

+### Features

+- User is easily add query and number of results.
+- User is able to see title with link.
+- Easy GUI no CLI.

+### Technologies Used

+- It is created with Python and google search module.
+-

 ## How to Use This Repository